webgpu-native/webgpu-headers/doc/articles/Surfaces.md

  - A bit set of supported @ref WGPUTextureUsage that are guaranteed to contains @ref WGPUTextureUsage_RenderAttachment.
  - A list of supported @ref WGPUTextureFormat values, in order of preference.
- - A list of supported @ref WGPUPresentMode values that's guaranteed to contain @ref WGPUPresentMode_Fifo.
+ - A list of supported @ref WGPUPresentMode values (guaranteed to contain @ref WGPUPresentMode_Fifo).
  - A list of supported @ref WGPUCompositeAlphaMode values (@ref WGPUCompositeAlphaMode_Auto is always supported but never listed in capabilities as it just lets the implementation decide what to use).

 The call to `::wgpuSurfaceGetCapabilities` may allocate memory for pointers filled in the @ref WGPUSurfaceCapabilities structure so `::wgpuSurfaceCapabilitiesFreeMembers` must be called to avoid leaking memory once the capabilities are no longer needed.